1x-technologies/halodi-unity-package-registry-manager/README.md

 The publish functionality uses the credentials set in "~/.upmconfig.toml" to publish to the registry.
 Use "Manage registries" to set the credentials.

-The package tarball is created using the "UnityEditor.PackageManager.Client.Pack" function in Unity
+The package tarball is created using SharpZipLib, to avoid compatibility issues with PackageManager.Client.Pack() in Unity.

 Throws a System.IO.IOException if an error occurs.